ibaneez/VirusTotalJsonDownloader/README.md

 ⚠️ Notes

-CORS: Tool works as long as VirusTotal allows browser CORS.
-If they block it, you’ll need a tiny private proxy (e.g., Cloudflare Worker) that injects your API key.
+CORS: This project relies on a Cloudflare Worker proxy for GitHub Pages.

 Rate limits: Free API keys are limited.
-The UI shows quota info when headers are present.
+The UI shows quota info if headers are present.